2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/3_incident-report.md

 - [ ] Incident has been dealt with or is over
 - [ ] Sections above are filled out
+- [ ] Incident title and after-action report is cleaned up
 - [ ] All actionable items above have linked GitHub Issues